Skip to main content

 Cons: You own the uptime; requires manual backup config.

-DatabaseSupabaseCloud (Managed)Pros: Handles Postgres, Vector Search (pgvector), and Realtime WebSockets out of the box.
+DatabaseSupabaseCloud (Managed)Pros: Auth, Vector DB (pgvector), and Realtime WebSocket built-in.

 3. Architecture Diagrams